Articles → ASP.NET CORE → Create A Database And Table From A Code-First Approach In ASP.NET Core

 Run Migration Command

-2. Inside it write the following command
+2. Write the following command.

 3. add-migration AddBookToDb